HomeReviewsTelios Review – Decentralized And Secure Email Service Provider

 Telios App platforms

-Telios is in its Beta state; hence its apps are only available for Windows, Mac, and Linux OS.
+Telios is in its Beta state because its apps are only available for Windows, Mac, and Linux OS.

-However, mobile apps for Telios are under development, and Telios developers are working tirelessly to release the mobile app versions in good time.
+However, mobile apps for Telios are under development, and Telios developers are working tirelessly to release the mobile app versions in a timely manner.

 Therefore, you can download the appropriate app version for your device by visiting the Telios official web page.